LauYeeYu/homepage/content/blog/farewell-2024/index.md

 Apart from that, I also realised that there are also a lot of problem in academia.
 Bullying and discrimination are not rare.
-Unfair treatment, usually based on uneven relationship with conflict of interest, is also common yet hard to be addressed.
+Unfair treatment, usually based on inequality in relationships with conflict of interest, is also common yet hard to be addressed.
 These problems are partly because the punishment is too severe, and do not have range of punishments according to the severity of the problem.
 I hope the academia can be a better place for everyone.